s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

 We have a ``dockerfiles/`` directory in the root with the images that can be built and run.
-To build all the container applications the command:
+To build all the container applications, the command:

 ``docker-compose build``

-can be executed and executes the instructions in each yaml file in the directory.
+can be executed and runs the instructions in each yaml file in the directory.
 However, in most cases one is only interested in building a specific image.
 If it is for example desired to create the image to train the model one can execute:

 ``docker build -f dockerfiles/train_model.dockerfile . -t trainer:latest``.